b3nj4m/hubot/docs/scripting.md

 ```

 The `robot.hear /badgers/` callback sends a message exactly as specified regardless of who said it, "Badgers?
 BADGERS?
 WE DON'T NEED NO STINKIN BADGERS".

+The `msg` object has an attribute, `isAddressedToBrobbot`, which you can use to differentiate messages addressed to brobbot from those that aren't.

 If a user Dave says "HAL: open the pod bay doors", `robot.respond /open the pod bay doors/i` callback sends a message "Dave: I'm afraid I can't let you do that."